Nisxzxth/hotel_management/README.md

-# Hotel Reservation System (HRS) - Java Console Application
+# Hotel Reservation System - Java Console Application

 This project is a simple console-based Hotel Reservation System (HRS) developed in Java.
 It allows users to manage hotel room reservations through a command-line interface.
 The application uses JDBC to connect to a MySQL database for storing and retrieving reservation data.